vinliv/RECODE/README.md

 ## 1. Background and Motivation

-RECODE-2.0-GC addresses the global challenge of cognitive decline in aging, specifically focusing on mild cognitive impairment and early dementia.
+RECODE addresses the global challenge of cognitive decline in aging, specifically focusing on mild cognitive impairment and early dementia.
 Computerized Cognitive Training (CCT) offers scalable, non-pharmacological interventions with modest but robust benefits for memory, attention, executive functioning, and overall cognitive health.
 However, many existing CCT tools are proprietary, lack transparency, and are rarely localized for the Italian context.
-RECODE-2.0-GC overcomes these barriers by translating and adapting the validated volume *Demenza: 100 esercizi di stimolazione cognitiva* (Mapelli et al., 2007) into a web-native, open-source, Italian-language platform.
+RECODE overcomes these barriers by translating and adapting the validated volume *Demenza: 100 esercizi di stimolazione cognitiva* (Mapelli et al., 2007) into a web-native, open-source, Italian-language platform.

-The platform supports remote or hybrid delivery, requiring only a modern browser and standard input devices, and is designed for deployment on institutional infrastructure using JATOS, guaranteeing secure data capture and ethical compliance.
-This repository preserves the "frozen" code version used in the preregistered pilot at Padua's Cognitive Disorders Centre (Ethics Protocol #4246, February–June 2025), with all sessions conducted under informed consent and with rigorous protection of participant privacy.
+The platform supports remote, in person, or hybrid delivery, requiring only a modern browser and standard input devices, and is designed for deployment on institutional infrastructure using JATOS, guaranteeing secure data capture and ethical compliance.
+This repository preserves the "frozen" code version used in the validation pilot at Padua's University Hospital (Ethics Protocol #4246, February–June 2025), with all sessions conducted under informed consent and with rigorous protection of participant privacy.

 ---

 ## 2. Project Goals

-RECODE-2.0-GC was conceived to digitize and adapt established cognitive stimulation exercises, ensuring accessibility for older adults with neurocognitive decline.
+RECODE was conceived to digitize and adapt established cognitive stimulation exercises, ensuring accessibility for older adults with neurocognitive decline.
 Its core aims include the open-source translation of pencil-and-paper protocols into modular web tasks, the implementation of accessible interfaces with high-contrast, large-font settings, and the deployment of adaptive difficulty mechanisms to sustain participant engagement.
 The platform was developed for seamless use in home, clinic, and telehealth environments, capturing granular behavioral data securely via JATOS.
-By prioritizing reproducibility and open-science values, RECODE-2.0-GC is intended to support rigorous research, transparent audit, and broad dissemination.
+By prioritizing reproducibility and open-science values, RECODE is intended to support rigorous research, transparent audit, and broad dissemination.

 ---